fdcastel/cf-ddns/cf-ddns-sync.spec.md

 If the `dig` command for a given network interface returns an empty response that network interface must be ignored.

+If the `dig` command for a specific network interface returns an IPv4 address that has already been returned by another interface, that IPv4 address should be disregarded and not added to the list again.

 If no public IPv4 address could be obtained from any interface, the script should write `ERROR: Cannot get public IPv4 address.` to `stderr` and exit immediately with a status code of `1`.